sakshamhere/Security/VAPT/Web/Concepts/HTTPheaders.md

 - Cookie                    - The Cookie HTTP request header contains stored HTTP cookies associated with the server (i.e. previously sent by the server with the Set-Cookie header or set in JavaScript using Document.cookie).

 - Referer                   - The Referer HTTP request header contains an absolute or partial address of the page that makes the request.This header may have undesirable consequences for user security and privacy.

+                              The Referer header can contain an origin, path, and querystring, and may not contain URL fragments (i.e. #section) or username:password information.
+The request's referrer policy defines the data that can be included.

 - Referrer-Policy           - The Referrer-Policy HTTP header controls how much referrer information (sent with the Referer header) should be included with requests.
 Aside from the HTTP header, you can set this policy in HTML.